-At the conclusion of the meeting, the student will be asked to leave briefly while the committee discusses their recommendation, after which the committee will report its decision to the student verbally and in writing.
+At the conclusion of the meeting, the student will be asked to leave briefly while the committee discusses their recommendation for a grade, after which the committee will report its decision to the student verbally and in writing.
 The committee uses the Thesis Review Rubric to evaluate the student's work (see Appendix).